mocnik-science/measures-rest-oshdb-app/backend/docs-lod/documentation.md

 ## Results

 Some measures depend on the geographical context (e.g., urban vs rural, areas in which the data is of high quality, etc.).
-Such context can be expressed by other measures.
+Such context can be expressed by other measures – a measure describes some context dependent on the geographical location.
 As an example, a measure $\mu$ may **presume** that a certain value $u$ (e.g., the “urbanity”) is larger than a certain value.
 This value $u$ can, in turn, be computed by another measure $\nu$.
 Each measure has an **expected result** – the measure $\nu$ has, as a result, the urbanity of the examined grid cells represented as a number in a certain range.

 ## Contexts

-Some measures are only **valid in a certain context**.
-While one usually aims at finding measures that are independet of the context, some of them might restrict to the context of disaster management, routing, or other contexts.
+Some measures are only **valid in a certain context** of use.
+As an example, a measure might only have a meaningful interpretation in the context of disaster management or in the context of routing.
+Such a restriction is of global nature (independent of the location) and refers to the use of the data.
+Restrictions to the interpretation can formally be represented as a **context**.
+One usually aims at finding measures that are independet of a context.

 ## People